nburrus/tuxpaint/docs/en/README.txt

                  proportion (e.g., rectangle and oval may be wider than tall, or taller than wide), others cannot (e.g., square and circle).

+                 For shapes that can change proportion, the aspect ratio of the shape will be shown at the bottom.
+For example: "1:1" will be shown if it is "square" (as tall as it is wide);
+                 "2:1" if it is either twice as wide as it is tall, or twice as tall as it is wide; and so on.

                  Let go of the mouse when you're done stretching.